 Annual percentage yield is the percentage return you actually earn on a savings account in one year, after the bank's compounding is factored in.
 It is the single most important number for comparing savings products.

 This article explains how annual percentage yield works, the math behind it, and the practical ways savers use APY to grow money faster.
+For a quick definition-first version of the same topic, see our shorter explainer on what APY means and how it differs from a stated interest rate.

 What Annual Percentage Yield Measures